-Grants Administration Manual FY2024 Archive
+Grants Administration Manual FY2025 Archive

-This is an archive of the Grants Administration Manual from FY 2024.
-Please note that archived versions of forms (shown in grey text under Contents) are not provided within this archive.
+This is an archive of the Grants Administration Manual from FY 2025.
+Please note that archived versions of Optional and Example Forms are not provided within this archive.
 Grantees should always use the most recent version of any form, which are provided on the BWSR website at https://bwsr.state.mn.us/gam.